CureVac says mass vaccine rollout thrown into doubt by U.S. restrictions

 He added that items in short supply include special plastic containers and nucleotides, which are the chemical building blocks that make up the genetic code in the vaccine’s active ingredient, the so-called messenger RNA.

-Unlike rival German vaccine developer BioNTech (22UAy.DE), which struck a partnership with pharma giant Pfizer (PFE.N), CureVac has not teamed up with a U.S. partner.
-BioNTech and Pfizer continue to increase global production and have not cited the Defense Production Act as a hindrance. read more
+Unlike rival German vaccine developer BioNTech, which struck a partnership with pharma giant Pfizer, CureVac has not teamed up with a U.S. partner.
+BioNTech and Pfizer continue to increase global production and have not cited the Defense Production Act as a hindrance.

 Our Standards: The Thomson Reuters Trust Principles.